Skip to main content

 National programmes / initiatives

-As part of its statutory responsibilities, the National Agency for Academic Agency administers several programmes targeted at academic staff which involve learning mobility (in addition to the programmes listed above and funded from other sources and national programmes offering scholarships for research mobility only).
+As part of its statutory responsibilities, the Polish National Agency for Academic Exchange currently administers the Prof. Walczak Programme, which includes a so-called educational path (in addition to programmes offering grants for research mobility only).

-See also the information about the programmes for doctoral students in Chapter 13.2.1 “Student Mobility”.
+See also the information about the programmes for doctoral students in the section on student mobility.